Comendador Ermelino (CPTM)

 Comendador Ermelino is a train station belonging to CPTM Line 12-Sapphire, located in Ermelino Matarazzo.
-Beside the station is located the neighbourhood's industrial park.
+Next to the station is the neighbourhood's industrial park.

 History

-In mid-1921, the construction of the railway Variante de Poá began by Estrada de Ferro Central do Brasil.
-Besides they were almost completed and even the operation of esporadic trains since 1926, the railway was opened to the traffic officially on 1 January 1934, only for cargo trains.
+In mid-1921, the construction of the railway Variante de Poá by Estrada de Ferro Central do Brasil began.
+Although the railway was almost complete, and despite the operation of sporadic trains since 1926, the railway was opened to cargo traffic officially on 1 January 1934.
 The opening for passengers happened on 1 May 1934.
-One of the stations was constructed of the then known Jardim Matarazzo, labor neighbourhood that hosted one of the factories of Indústrias Reunidas Fábricas Matarazzo.
+One of the stations was constructed in what was then known as Jardim Matarazzo, a labor neighbourhood that hosted one of the factories of Indústrias Reunidas Fábricas Matarazzo.
 The station was opened in 1934, receiving the name of Ermelino Matarazzo.
-Even it has passed through many federal and state administrations, it worked in the original building of 1926, until it was demolished in 2006, with the commuters accessing a temporary station until 29 January 2008, when it was reopened by CPTM in a new building, replacing the old one.
+Despite many transitions between federal and state administrations, it remained in the original building built in 1926, until it was demolished in 2006.
+Commuters used a temporary station until 29 January 2008, when the station was reopened by CPTM in a new building, replacing the old one.